jiyucho9145/bfcm/README.md

 # bfcm

-A conditional probability calculator.

-## Description

-The bfcm is a conditional probability calculator.
-It calculates a conditional probability of a category given a document by Bayesian filter.
+The bfcm is a statical tool which calculates a conditional probability of a category given a document by Bayesian filter.

-Two shell scripts `train.sh` and `prob.sh` are mainly used for caluculation.
+Two shell scripts `train.sh` and `prob.sh` are mainly used for calculation.
 The `train.sh` makes a model in a database, and `prob.sh` calculates a conditional probability using the model in the database.

 ## Requirement